SiLab-Bonn/basil/README.rst

    :target: https://gitter.im/SiLab-Bonn/basil?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge
    :alt: Gitter

-Basil is a modular data acquisition system and testing framework.
+Basil is a modular data acquisition system and system testing framework in Python.

-It also comprises generic FPGA firmware modules for different hardware platforms and Python drivers.
+It also provides generic FPGA firmware modules for different hardware platforms and drivers for wide range of lab appliances.

 Documentation
 =============